cheng-zhangpei/NucleusDB/README.md

-# ComDB: A Distributed Key-Value Database Engine for Large Model Memory Storage
+# NucleusDB: A Distributed Key-Value Database Engine for Large Model Memory Storage

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ComDB is a distributed key-value database engine designed specifically to address the memory storage and management challenges of Large Language Models (LLMs) in multi-agent collaborative systems.
+NucleusDB is a distributed key-value database engine designed specifically to address the memory storage and management challenges of Large Language Models (LLMs) in multi-agent collaborative systems.
 Built from the ground up, it combines the high-performance Bitcask data model with the robust Raft consensus algorithm to provide a reliable, efficient, and scalable solution.

 This project originated as an undergraduate thesis and represents a complete end-to-end implementation, progressing from a single-node database to a fully-fledged distributed system with advanced features like distributed transactions.